centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 Backup
 ******

-Be sure that you have fully backup of your environment for all the following
+Be sure that you have fully backed up your environment for all the following
 server:

 * Central server